 There are many different draft types that fantasy players can use.
-There is no right or wrong, it is all up to the player's discretion.
-Common types of fantasy football drafts include:
+There is no right or wrong, it is all up to the player’s discretion.
+Common types of fantasy football drafts and strategies include:

 A mock draft is not a real draft.
-Think of it as more of a practice draft for players to get an idea on which players are going where.
-Players use mock drafts in order to develop strategies for when the real draft happens.
+Think of it as more of a practice draft for players to get an idea of which players are going where.
+Players typically use mock drafts in order to develop strategies for when the real draft happens.
 It can also be a helpful way to familiarize fantasy football beginners with the process.

 An automated or autopick draft is where the player cannot control the pick.
 Instead, each pick is automated and takes the best player available as decided by the database beforehand.
 Players will either be picked based on the rankings list provided by the league site or from a manually compiled rankings list made by a team owner.

 A linear or straight draft is a draft that works very similar to how the real NFL draft works.
 There is a set order that is followed in each round of the draft.
 So if you pick first in the first round, you will pick first in every other round.
 In the NFL, when teams are operating with actual people and parity is sought after by the commissioner, having a straight draft makes sense.
-However, in fantasy, the linear draft is rarely used.
+However, in fantasy football, the linear draft is rarely used.

 The snake or serpentine draft is the most common draft in fantasy football.
 The snake draft works by mirroring the first two rounds and continuing from there.
 For example, in a 10 person draft, the person who picks first will also pick 20th and 21st.
 The person who picks fifth will pick 16th, 25th, and so on.
 This gives players picking at the end of odd rounds a chance to compete as they can get the top players of the even rounds.
 Because of this fairness, the snake draft is extremely popular.